-4. Nursing Student Council
+Nursing Student Council

-Representatives of each class and a representative of the Student Nurses' Association form the undergraduate Nursing Student Council, which meets monthly with the Associate Dean (Fargo) and Director (Bismarck).
+Representatives of each class including LPN and RN to BSN students as well as a representative of the Student Nurses' Association form the undergraduate Nursing Student Council meets monthly with the School of Nursing Associate Dean/ Chair.
 Students are encouraged to communicate concerns to their representatives.